MattSays/transportino/README.md

 ## To Do list

+- [X] Make the main motherboard
+- [ ] Code the embedded part
+- [ ] Add ROS2 integration
+- [ ] Make a decent design that so Transportino looks sexy.
-- [ ] Add integration with Amazon Alexa
+- [ ] Add integration with Amazon Alexa.
 - [ ] Add a speaker so Transportino can also talk.
-- [ ] Add some cool aesthetics
+- [ ] Add some cool aesthetics.

 ## What is that 46 logo?